 I gotta admit, I’ve only ridden aluminum bikes and the State Bicycle Co.
 Contender is my first steel bike.
 Right off the bat, I could not believe how cushy the ride was.
 The comfort of the steel frame is undeniable.
 I totally get it now when people say, “Steel is real.”
 Compared with aluminum frames, this bike almost felt like it had a bit of suspension.

 The way this whip handles ( without a megaphone ) is immaculate.
 Nothing too steep, nothing too mellow, just a great A-B ride.
 See, I look at my bike as my car.
-I haven’t owned a car in more than five years, so this bike is my main source of transportation.
+I haven’t owned a car in more than seven years, so this bike is my main source of transportation.
 I’m not looking for the lightest, most high-tech components, and I’m not looking for a showstopper that could get picked off when I leave it locked up somewhere.
 I’m just looking for a great bike that can handle daily abuse.
 The Contender completely meets these needs.
 It’s even drilled for a rear rack, which I’ll be using for some super long rides down the coast in a few months.

 All in all, you really can’t go wrong with the Contender (MSRP $649).
 I’d recommend this chariot to anyone looking for a sturdy fixed gear that won’t break the bank.
 All the components are top notch (sealed everything + carbon fiber fork) but easily upgradeable to anything you want.
 This bike would make a great daily cruiser or even a decent track bike.
 It’s all up to you and your style.